parsavares/HPCSE_End_Project/README.md

      ```bash
      eb /home/users/$USER/.local/easybuild/software/EasyBuild/4.9.1/easybuild/easyconfigs/o/OpenFOAM/OpenFOAM-v2312-foss-2023a.eb --missing
      ```
-11. **``**
-    - **Description**: Submits the OpenFOAM build as a job with 32 cores, a maximum wall time of 11 hours, resolving dependencies automatically, and tracing the build process.
+11. This command submits the OpenFOAM build as a job with 32 cores, a maximum wall time of 11 hours, resolving dependencies automatically, and tracing the build process.
     - by using `sq` you can see it running
     - after it finished OpenFOAM .out can be found at /home/users/$USER
     - the right output uploaded here you can check it. when you are opening the .out file, ath the end of it should have: